 No, not everyone is wearing Miyake or Yamamoto, but you won’t see people in sweatpants or yoga pants or grown men in shorts – people tend to dress rather on the classic-formal side.

-For hiking and biking, I had a pair of rather dressy linen shorts with me which I was combining with little blouses in matching colors.
+For hiking and biking, I had a pair of rather dressy linen shorts with me.
+I was combining them with little blouses in matching colors.

 Come to think of it, dry moments on my trip to Japan were few.
 And I’m not referring exclusively to the weather, I’m talking also ’bout myself.